Fazil (village)

-Fazil is a small village and Union Council of Kallur kot in the Punjab province of Pakistan.
-It is located at 31.986719′ N 71.462588′ E with an altitude of 252 metres and is situated on Mianwali Muzaffargarh Road in Bhakkar.
+Fazil is a small village and Union Council of Kalurkot in the Punjab province of Pakistan.
+It is located at 31.986719′ N 71.462588′ E with an altitude of 252 metres and is situated on Mianwali-Muzaffargarh Road in Bhakkar.
 Most of the people speak Saraiki, although some also speak Punjabi.

 The main source of income is agriculture and most of the families have their own lands for cultivation.
-The most commonly cultivated crops are cotton, wheat, sugarcane and water melons.
+The most commonly cultivated crops are cotton, wheat, sugarcane and watermelon.